 Walnut Fireplace Mantel Shelf

-- A dark brown heavy wood popular for use in cabinets and furniture.
+- Walnut is a dark brown heavy wood popular for use in cabinets and furniture.

 - Width of the mantel will vary depending on the size of the log you choose.
 Since the walnut wood is natural, width sizes will vary.

-- 4 Face styles: Natural Face, Square Face, Draw Knife face, and Carved face.
+- Choose from 4 Face styles: Natural Face, Square Face, Draw Knife face, and Carved face.